joshmackay/joshmackay/README.md

 -->
 ## About

-I'm a front end developer based in Geelong and Melbourne, Australia.
+I'm a front end developer based in Melbourne, Australia.
 I have a background in engineering and business.
-My businesses didn't survive the pandemic, but I used that as an opportunity to pursue web development which has been a long time interest.
+My businesses didn't recover from the pandemic, but I used that as an opportunity to pursue web development which has been a long time interest.

-## Contact

 ## Languages and Tools